lanceman2/panels/README.md

 We have made the cairo and fontconfig dependencies optional.
-But we're not likely to be testing developing without the cairo and fontconfig dependencies until we make releases.
+But we're not likely to be testing developing without the cairo and fontconfig dependencies until we make releases (so be warned).

 The use of cairo and fontconfig provide very basic 2D drawing, but we also keep the "panels" users ability to draw without using cairo (and